data-cleaning/lintools/README.md

 Rewrite systems by eliminating variables.
 Gaussian elimination for equalities or Fourier-Motzkin elimination for inequalities.

-#### Successive Projection Algorithm

-The SPA is used to minimally adjust a vector, in the (weighted) Euclidean sense, to satisfy a set of linear (in)equality constraints.
+#### Project on convex polytope

+Given a vector not satisfying a set of (in)equations, project it onto the convex polytope described by the restrictions.

+### Installation

 This package is under development and not on CRAN yet.
 You can install the latest beta version from my